 Right To Work Checks - recent changes

-There have been important changes to right to work check rules as of 6 April 2022.
+There have been important changes to right to work check rules as of 6 April 2022, as well as an end to the COVID-19 concession on how to conduct checks from 01 October 2022 onwards.
 As an employer, it is essential that you keep up to date with the changes to right to work check rules, to make sure that you are doing everything needed to carry out compliant checks on your staff.
-If you don’t then you could face serious illegal working penalties and could lose your sponsor licence.
+If you don’t, then you could face serious illegal working penalties and could lose your sponsor licence.
 Watch our webinar which explains what theses changes are.
-Right To work Changes.
+Right To Work Changes.